 Good Ol' Ms Word 97

-In our modern times however, we get a new online text editor everyday.
-They promise to do one thing, and do one thing right.
+In our modern times however, we get new online text editors everyday.
+They all promise to do one thing, and do one thing right.
 Allow the user to write.
-They present them self as a Text Editor for long complicated pieces, at the same time they wear the quick and dirty UI of the small not too important comment.
+They present themselves as a Text Editors or Word Processors to create long complicated pieces, at the same time they wear the quick and dirty UI of the small not too important comment.

 If being on the browser yields doing things other than what I intended on doing, then I was failing at the basics.
 So for the first few years, this blog had no text editor.
 Instead, all the blog posts where written right here on gedit: